 Many drivers don't realize there's a direct correlation between where they live and their risk of getting involved in a car accident.
 Allstate, one of the nation's largest auto insurance providers, recently released its annual "America's Best Drivers Report," which ranks 200 cities across the U.S. based on claim statistics and safety.
-The company compiles data from millions of insurance claims and factors in population, density and local weather conditions to come up with their list of best and worst cities for car accidents.
+The company compiles data from millions of insurance claims and factors in the population, density, and local weather conditions to come up with their list of best and worst cities for car accidents.

 American Cities With Fewer Car Accidents